 The cultivation of espalier fruit has a centuries old tradition, but requires professional knowledge, high maintenance and really belongs to the domain of enthusiasts.
 The person who is prepared to not only invest time, but also to overcome setbacks should try it!
-The most popular espalier fruit is the pear, followed by apricots, peaches and others.
-At "FassadenGrün," the Grapevines and Kiwi are treated in separate sections.
+We provide information for all kinds of espalier fruit.

 You only have a small property, yet you still want to harvest some fruit?
 Or is it that special fruit you want to grow that, otherwise, only your granddad has in his backyard?
 In both cases, espalier fruit are a solution.
 Either for your house or backyard wall, here is a little orientation.

 If you think about cultivating espalier fruit on a wall or facade, you should seek advice and read thoroughly about the subject.
 The choice of the right fruit and even the right cultivar is crucial for success.
 The fruits shouldn't be ready for harvest right when you are on vacation, or when the same fruit is available for cheap at the market anyway!
 And then there's the maintenance of the tree...
 Fruits cultivated on a free-standing trellis in the garden aren't as sweet and are ripe later but they require less work.
 This might be an alternative to facade-grown fruit!

 Why should fruits be cultivated next to a wall anyway?
 A sunny wall creates conditions that fruit trees otherwise only find in southern countries.
 The wall is protected from the wind, and the stone walls accumulate warmth in the day to the benefit of the vegetation.
 Many types of fruit trees thrive in these conditions if they have an adequate water supply.